You have a great idea for a new project, and all you need is the buy-in from stakeholders to get the funding.

 Create phase-based budgets

 Budgets are the first step to getting stakeholders on board and making sure projects are profitable.
-In Rodeo, you can break your budget into phases, with activities and tasks for each phase.
+In Rodeo Drive, you can break your budget into phases, with time and expense activities and tasks for each phase.

 Send your project budget for approval

-Once your finish building your budget in Rodeo, you can send it as an estimate for approval directly from the platform.
+Once your finish building your budget in Rodeo Drive, you can send it as an estimate for approval directly from the platform.
 Estimates and invoices are fully customizable, allowing you to add your own terms and conditions, discounts, and intro summary.

 Get data-driven project insights

-Let's see if Rodeo can make your project budget proposal process more manageable for you.
-Take advantage of our 14-day free trial – no credit card is required.
+Let's see if Rodeo Drive can make your project budget proposal process more manageable for you.
+Try for free today.